A list of recommended web sites, books, and articles that you can explore to enhance your experience in the class.

 Pexels.com | Pexels provides high quality and completely free stock photos licensed under the Pexels license.
 All photos are nicely tagged, searchable and also easy to discover through our discover pages. |

-FreePik | Includes collage Vectors, photos & Photoshop files.
-Must give credit for free files. |
+FreePik | Includes collage Vectors, photos and Photoshop files.
+Must give credit for free files.
+Searchable by FREE. |

 Stockphotosecrets.com | This is a good source for pay.
 It costs $99 for 200 per year, plus 69 for additional images.
 If you're a professional designer, you'll find these types of quality websites worth the money. |